Saga of the Greenlanders: Karlsefni's expedition

 A ship commanded by Thorfinn Karlsefni, a man of means, arrives in Greenland from Norway.
-He stays with Leif Eriksson for the winter and falls in love with Gudrid.
+He stays with Leif Eriksson for the winter and falls in love with Gudrid Thorbjarnardóttir.
 They marry later that same winter.
 Karlsefni is encouraged by his wife and other people to lead an expedition to Vinland.
 He agrees to go and hires a crew of sixty men and five women.
 The expedition arrives in Leif's and Thorvald's old camp and stays there for the winter in good conditions.

 The next summer, a group of Skraelings come to visit, carrying skins for trade.
 The Skraelings want weapons in return but Karlsefni forbids his men to trade weapons.
 Instead he offers the Skraelings dairy products, and the trade is successful.

 Near the beginning of their second winter, the Skraelings come again to trade.
 This time, one of Karlsefni's men kills a Skraeling as he reaches for Norse weapons.
 The Skraelings run off.
 Karlsefni fears that the natives will return, hostile and in larger numbers.
 He forms a plan for the coming battle.
 The Skraelings do come again and the Norsemen manage to fight them off.
 Karlsefni stays there for the remainder of the winter and returns to Greenland the following spring.
 During their stay in Vinland, Karlsefni and Gudrid have their son, Snorri.